mafhper/portcmd/README.md

 # PortCmd

-**PortCmd** is a premium, system-tray ready port and process manager for developers.
+**PortCmd** is a port and process manager for developers.
 It allows you to easily identify, kill, and manage processes running on specific ports, directly from a beautiful, dashboard-style interface.

 ## Features